jsteinbecker/sars-cov-2/JTS_python_env/PARSING/Docs/# Pandemics: spend on surveillance, not .md

 We urge those working on infectious disease to focus funds and efforts on a much simpler and more cost-effective way to mitigate outbreaks — proactive, real-time surveillance of human populations.

-*==The public has increasingly questioned the scientific credibility of researchers working on outbreaks.==* In the 2013–16 Ebola epidemic, for instance, the international response was repeatedly criticized for being too slow.
+`The public has increasingly questioned the scientific credibility of researchers working on outbreaks.` In the 2013–16 Ebola epidemic, for instance, the international response was repeatedly criticized for being too slow.
 And during the 2009 H1N1 influenza epidemic, people asked whether the severity of the virus had been overblown, and if the stockpiling of pharmaceuticals was even necessary5.
 Making promises about disease prevention and control that cannot be kept will only further undermine trust.

 ```yaml note
 Public Criticism of researchers during outbreaks: